DataDog/integrations-core/docs/dev/api_integration.md

 - [Traces][6]
 - [Incidents][7]

-You can also include out-of-the-box assets such as [monitors][25], [dashboards][26], and [log pipelines][27] with your integration.
-When a user clicks **Install** on your integration tile, they are prompted to follow the setup instructions, and all out-of-the-box dashboards and recommended monitors packaged with your integration will appear in the their account.
+You can include out-of-the-box assets such as [monitors][25], [dashboards][26], and [log pipelines][27] with your Agent-based integration.
+When a user clicks **Install** on your integration tile, they are prompted to follow the setup instructions, and all out-of-the-box dashboards will appear in their account.
+Other assets, such as log pipelines, will appear for users after proper installation and configuration of the integration.

 To display your offering on the **Integrations** or **Marketplace page**, you need to create a tile (pictured below).
 This tile will include instructions on how to set up your offering, as well as general information on what the integration does and how to use it.